coltorapps/builder/docs/src/app/docs/api/react/builder-entity-attributes/page.md

     description: API Reference of BuilderEntityAttributes.
 ---

-This React component is used to render the attributes of a specific entity instance within the context of a [builder store](/docs/api/react/use-builder-store).
+This React component is used to render the attributes of a specific entity instance of a [builder store](/docs/api/react/use-builder-store).

 ## Reference